Facebook says it has suspended around 200 apps so far as part of data misuse audit

 How to check

-Facebook had previously set up a website that automatically reveals to users (who log in) whether Cambridge Analytic may have accessed your data or that of your friends.
+Facebook had previously set up a website that automatically tells you (once you log in) whether Cambridge Analytic may have accessed your data or that of your friends.
 The company will apparently update that same site if its audits reveal any other apps have accessed your information.

 “Where we find evidence that these or other apps did misuse data, we will ban them and notify people via this website,” Archibong added.
 “It will show people if they or their friends installed an app that misused data before 2015 — just as we did for Cambridge Analytica.”

-If you and your friends have been historically careful not to connect your Facebook accounts to third-party apps, the message you’ll see will look a little something like this:
+If you and your friends have been historically careful not to connect your Facebook accounts to third-party apps, the message you’ll see will look something like this:

-However, if you — or at least one of your friends — have given a third-party developer access to your Facebook account prior to 2015, and Facebook has flagged that developer as suspicious, Facebook will tell you which elements of your data were likely shared, such as public profile, date of birth, Page likes, and so on.
+However, if you — or at least one of your friends — gave a third-party developer access to your Facebook account prior to 2015, and Facebook has flagged that developer as suspicious, the message will tell you which elements of your data were likely shared, such as public profile, date of birth, Page likes, and so on.

 In terms of what you can do with that information, well, not a great deal, as the damage is already done.
 But at least you’ll know.